Cancer Support Ministry

 DO YOU FEEL LIKE YOU MAY BE ALONE IN FACING CANCER?

 A MINISTRY FOR THOSE AFFECTED BY CANCER is now meeting, here, at Holy Trinity Parish.
-This ministry is providing provide opportunities for spiritual, emotional and physical support for those people affected by cancer at all stages including diagnosis, treatment, and post-treatment care.
+This ministry provides opportunities for spiritual, emotional and physical support for those affected by cancer at all stages including diagnosis, treatment, and post-treatment care.
 If you are a cancer survivor, current cancer patient, caregiver, or loved one of a cancer patient, you are invited to join others who may be searching for answers to the challenges presented by this disease.

 Prayerful support is at the top of the list of needs and we have reached out to some of our Parish prayer ministries for their help.
 We have begun sharing our stories and some resources we have found helpful.
-Our 90 minute gatherings begin with a prayer to St. Peregrine, the Patron Saint of those with Cancer, we speak of our needs in dealing with this disease and its lasting effects, and close with a meditation on how we may better come to know our Lord, Jesus Christ, through the suffering of His passion and the suffering of ours.
+Our 90-minute gatherings begin with a prayer to St. Peregrine, the Patron Saint of those with Cancer, we speak of our needs in dealing with this disease and its lasting effects, and close with a meditation on how we may better come to know our Lord, Jesus Christ, through the suffering of His passion and our own suffering.

 Please join us on the first Thursday of the month from 5:30 – 6:30 PM in Room 1A-1B of the Pastoral Center.
 For more information, please contact Deacon Dan Haverty at email@example.com or 916-517-6558 or Mr. Gene Haydu at firstname.lastname@example.org or 530-676-7122.